Background: There were many children on the Thames goldfield and education was deemed as an important part of their lives.

 Above: Thames South School (left) and looking down on Waiokaraka School (right).

 - Waiokaraka School later known as Central School 1879 to c1971: Officially opened on the 15 May 1879 and was called Waiokaraka School.
 (Sometimes written as Waio-Karaka).
+Located on Cochrane Street, and to east of Martha Street.
+Later grounds included land adjacent to Pollen Street.
+Now the site of retirement village and the Thames Historical Museum.

 - Waiotahi Creek School aka Waiotahi School 1870s to end 1912: Located near the Waiotahi Creek, on the Waiotahi Road - exact location not yet found.
 Closed end of 1912 and buildings sold 1913.